bmwadforth/algorithms/README.md

 # Data structures & algorithms

-This repository seeks to provide some examples of common data structures in algorithms.
+This repository seeks to provide some examples of common data structures & algorithms.

 ## [Arrays](./arrays)
 - Use when direct access to elements by index is required.